Featured Post

 Northwest Corner remains of Bean Station Fort prior to 1942

 Sadly, the history for much of this area was lost to time in 1942, when the Tennessee Valley Authority (TVA) finished construction of the Cherokee Dam; necessary to meet the growing electrical demands of the area.
 About 200 Bean Station household were forced to vacate their land due to eminent domain laws.
-The Bean Station Tavern was so well loved that its materials were taken apart and stored with the hopes that it might one day be reconstructed, though that has not yet happened.
+The Bean Station Tavern was so well loved that its building materials were taken apart and stored with the hopes that it might one day be reconstructed, though that has not yet happened.
 The site of the original Bean cabin near Johnson City is now underwater as well.
 It is believed that William and Lydia were buried at the original Bean Station site (Ref 6), though their graves were unmarked, likely due to the Indian custom of desecrating enemy graves at that time.

 Old Bean Station Tavern (1935)

 Restored gravestone of Jane Bean, daughter of William Bean Jr. and Lydia (Russell) Bean.
-She was killed by Indian arrows in 1799, while weaving under a willow tree.
+She was killed by "Indian arrows" in 1799, while weaving under a willow tree.
 Her remains were moved to the German Creek homestead to Dalton Cemetery in 1942, just prior to the TVA Cherokee Dam opening.

 Changes in water levels after Cherokee Dam construction